 `=COUNTIF(range, “word”)`

 Replace “range” with your actual cell range and “word” with the word you want to count.
-(See Also: How To Transfer Google Sheet To Google Doc)
+(See Also: How To Make Numbers Automatically Increase In Google Sheets)

 4. **Apply the Formula:** Enter the formula into an empty cell in your spreadsheet.
 Google Sheets will then calculate and display the number of times the specified word appears within the designated range.